 Is the road to Mount Mitchell in NC steep?

-The road to reach the summit is asphalted.
-It’s called North Carolina Highway 128 (NC 128) and runs from the Blue Ridge Parkway.
-The traffic can be slow, especially on the weekends.
-The two-lane road has mild curves as it enters Mount Mitchell State Park.
-If the Blue Ridge Parkway is closed due to inclement weather, access to NC 128 is cut-off.
+The road to the summit is very steep, hitting a 9.4% of maximum gradient through some of the ramps.
+Starting at Blue Ridge Parkway, the ascent is 7.24km (4.5 miles) long.
+Over this distance the elevation gain is 432 meters.
+The average gradient is 5.96%.
 Bring a jacket or an extra layer of clothes.
 Temperatures are usually 10-30 degrees cooler than Asheville.
 Weather conditions can change rapidly.
 Take rain gear along if you are hiking.
 Eight out of ten days, the summit is covered in clouds and fog.
 Watch the weather, and try to visit when skies are very clear in Asheville.

 Pic: Carolyn Kaneko